A non-absorbing SIR stochastic lattice gas model on hybrid lattices: Monte Carlo Simulation and Lattice Generation

 One could determine the MC time $t$ by incrementing $t$ by $\delta t=1/n_{I}$, where $n_{I}$ is the current number of infected sites, each time an infected site is pick from the list.
 However, we do not keep track of time here since we are more interested in static quantities such as the fraction and the mean cluster size of $R$ sites.

 Remarkably, it was shown that the SIR model on square lattices belongs to the same universality class then dynamic percolation (DP).
 This allows us to investigate the phase transition which takes place in the present non-absorbing SIR model by making use of the percolation theory.
-Thus we can define the epidemic phase of the model when it is observed a formed percolating cluster of recovery sites in the system and the endemic phase when it is not.
-Such graphical analogy has been used for other compartmental models as well.
+Thus we can define the epidemic phase of the model when it is formed a percolating cluster of recovery sites in the system and the endemic phase when it is not.
+Such a graphical analogy has been used for other compartmental models as well.
 Following the classical percolation theory it is important first to determine the cluster distribution of recovery sites, i.e., the number of clusters with $s$ recovery sites $n_{p}(s)$.
-That can be accomplished by using the Newmann-Ziff algorithm, which possess also the built-in feature of identifying whether a percolating cluster was formed or not, depending on the $\lambda$ value taken for the model.
+That can be accomplished by using the Newmann--Ziff algorithm, which possess also the built-in feature of identifying whether a percolating cluster was formed or not, depending on the considered $\lambda$ value.
 Notice that for systems with non-periodic boundaries like the ones concerned here, the percolating cluster is actually a spanning cluster \cite{Newman2001,Sen2011}.

 From the cluster size distribution, we have the fraction of recovery sites in the finite (non-percolating) cluster with $s$ size

 where $n_R$ is the total number of recovery sites and $n_{p}(s)$ is the number of clusters with $s$ recovery sites.
 Furthermore, the fraction of recovery sites in the percolating cluster $P_\infty$ can be obtained by